monsterkodi/knix/index.md

 # demo

 I am currently only supporting firefox.
-But it might work with some layout glitches on non-IE browsers as well:
+But it might work with some layout glitches on other browsers as well:

 [demo](demo.html)